InRule/DevOpsServices/doc/AzureServiceBus.md

 |Configuration Key | Comments
 --- | ---
-|ServiceBus.**ServiceBusConnectionString**| The connection string for the Azure Service Bus namespace where InRule CI/CD will post the catalog events.
+|ServiceBus.**ServiceBusConnectionString**| The connection string for the Azure Service Bus namespace where InRule DevOps Services will post the catalog events.
-|ServiceBus.**ServiceBusTopic**| A simple string that is the chosen name for the topic to which InRule CI/CD will post the events.
+|ServiceBus.**ServiceBusTopic**| A simple string that is the chosen name for the topic to which InRule DevOps Services will post the events.